 The cornerstone of a company with a foundational platform technology is its intellectual property.
 We have pursued an active intellectual property strategy and have been granted 12 patents.
-We currently have 20 patents pending.
+We currently have more than 20 patents pending.
 We possess all right, title and interest to the issued patents.
-Ten of the pending patents are licensed exclusively to us in perpetuity by our strategic partner, Allied Inventors.
+Ten of the pending patents are licensed exclusively to us in perpetuity by our strategic partner, Allied Inventors, a spin-off entity of Intellectual Ventures, an intellectual property fund.

-Our Patents and Intellectual Property.
+Our Patents and Intellectual Property

-We believe that our 12 patents, 20 patent applications, three registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
+We believe that our 12 patents, more than 20 patent applications, three registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
 Our issued patents will expire at various times between 2027 and 2033.
 The duration of our trademark registrations varies from country to country.
 However, trademarks are generally valid and may be renewed indefinitely as long as they are in use and/or their registrations are properly maintained.